top of page

 Exploring whether our past experiences are affecting our beliefs and mindset about how we feel about our identity and how we interact with the world

-The most liberating step for TCKs is letting go of the belief that we have to be 100% of a particular culture to be good enough or to belong.
+One of the most liberating steps for TCKs is letting go of the belief that we have to be 100% of a particular culture to be good enough or to belong.
 This means releasing the need to define ourselves solely by our cultural background — or to define ourselves at all.
 Paradoxically, it's when we let go of needing to define ourselves that our identity issues begin to resolve.

-To accomplish this, it's crucial to let go of the emotionally challenging experiences that have shaped our beliefs and mindset.
-These experiences can keep us trapped in the belief that we must conform to one cultural box to find safety, happiness, and belonging.
-It's important to recognize that while these experiences may have been part of our journey, they don't have to continue to define us.
-Consider this: What if we had grown up surrounded by open-minded, diverse individuals who celebrated every aspect of our multicultural background?
+How do we do this?
+It requires processing any unresolved emotional experiences we had that shaped our beliefs and mindset about ourselves.
+These experiences can keep us trapped in the belief that we have to conform to one cultural box — or to be approved and accepted by a particular group of people — to find safety, happiness, and belonging.
+While these experiences may have been part of our journey growing up, they don't have to continue to define us as adults.
+Consider this: What if we had grown up surrounded by open-minded, diverse individuals who celebrated every aspect of who we were?
 What if we were part of a community that didn't expect us to label and define ourselves by a single culture or place?
 Such communities do exist, and living among them, we would have never developed the belief that fitting in with one cultural group is the only path to belonging.

 The crucial question then becomes: How do we let go of the emotional challenges we experienced so we can change the beliefs we have as TCKs?
 There are various ways to work through them — whether through therapy, coaching, spiritual counseling, meditation, or alternative methods.
 For each of us, there's a unique solution that resonates with our personal journey.
 The important thing to remember is that it is possible to overcome these emotional challenges and find resolution.